uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * Inbox
     * **An inbox is not something the user ever actually sees.
 It is an API endpoint *only*.**
     * This is what a READER or USER of the social network has.
 They follow authors, and the authors they follow send objects to their inbox.
     * This is something that only exists in the API.
-There is no special inbox in the User Interface, posts sent to a user's inbox are integrated into a their stream.
+There is no special inbox in the User Interface, posts sent to a user's inbox are integrated into their stream.
     * This forms the backbone of the timeline of the social media user.
     * This receives likes and comments.
 * Stream